Rose McGowan Blasts Media For ‘Covering Up’ Joe Biden Sexual Assault Allegation

-Actress and #MeToo activist Rose McGowan recently blasted the media for “covering up” the sexual assault allegation leveled against Democratic presidential candidate Joe Biden by his former employee, Tara Reade.
+Actress and #MeToo activist Rose McGowan recently blasted the media for “covering up” the sexual assault allegations leveled against Democratic presidential candidate Joe Biden by his former employee, Tara Reade.
 As McGowan noted, the accusation has received curiously little coverage from mainstream media outlets.

 “I don’t have Covid-19, but the media in USA is making me ill,” she tweeted last week.